Donor fatigue.

 Galvanize your donor base through volunteer opportunities.

-By its very hands-on nature, inviting donors to volunteer rekindles enthusiasm for your organization’s excellent work.
-Not to mention, volunteer opportunities are a great way to introduce your organization to people beyond its network.
+By its very hands-on nature, inviting donors to volunteer rekindles enthusiasm for your organization’s work.
+Not to mention, volunteer opportunities are a great way to introduce your cause to people beyond its network.
 Get more great ideas in Amy’s article, 27 Ways to Cultivate Donors and Build Deep, Lasting Relationships.

 0 Comments